Doliodus: Paleoecology

 Specific layers of the Campbellton Formation which preserve Doliodus, termed the Atholville Beds, represented a shallow, coastal, probably deltaic environment with both terrestrial and marine influences.
-Doliodus remains are found throughout the sampled regions of the formation, along with the remains of several other fish species, arthropods such as large eurypterids, and large amounts of fossilized plant material.
+Doliodus remains are found throughout the formation, along with the remains of several other fish species, arthropods such as large eurypterids, and large amounts of fossilized plant material.
 The Battery Point and York River Formation deposits which preserve fish remains were laid down in similar deltaic, lagoonal environments.
 In life, Doliodus was potentially an active predator, which itself may have been hunted by larger predators such as the poorly-known chondrichthyan Protodus.
 The large eurypterid Pterygotus anglicus is thought to have been the apex predator of the Atholville Beds.